 After a talk, we travel by coach to the Berggruen Museum to admire its exceptional collection of modern art including works by Matisse, Klee and Giacometti.
 We pause for our welcome lunch at a fine local restaurant before continuing to Charlottenburg, for a guided tour of the richly decorated interior of the palace.
 Built by Elector Friederich III in 1699 as a summer palace for his wife Sophie Charlotte, this regal estate, the largest palace in Berlin, is framed by a baroque-style garden.
 In the late afternoon we cruise by ferry on the River Spree back to Berlin.
+Tonight, we attend a concert at Berlin’s famous concert hall, the Philharmonie.
 Overnight Berlin (B, L)

 Saturday October 19: Frederick the Great’s City